What Can You Use Instead of Monomer for Acrylic Nails?

 Dip Powder Activator

-Dip Powder Activator is a form of acrylic monomer and will work to form acrylic nails.
+Dip Powder Activator is a form of acrylic monomer and will work to create acrylic nails.
 However, the activator is also at a higher price point than the average monomer liquid and comes in a smaller bottle, so this method probably isn’t practical.
 Fairy Glamor activator comes in a nail polish-shaped bottle, and you won’t be able to shove your acrylic brush down into it.

 What Should You Do if You Run Out of Monomer Liquid?